Gardening Bethnal Green: Recycling and Sustainable Waste Management

 • Food scraps: sourcable to community food compost bins)

-Compost bays and volunteers turning organic matter A vital part of our plan is working with local transfer stations and East London handling facilities that accept segregated garden waste and recyclables.
+A woman with blonde hair, wearing a checkered shirt and gardening gloves, is standing outdoors in a garden in Bethnal Green.
+She is smiling and holding garden tools, with a background consisting of a dense hedge of small, green leaves, and a few flowering plants visible near her hands.
+The garden features a well-maintained lawn in the foreground and a mix of shrubs and trees in the distance, under natural daylight with cloudy weather conditions.
+The scene suggests ongoing gardening or maintenance work, highlighting outdoor lawn care and hedge trimming, which is relevant to services offered by Gardening Bethnal Green.
+A vital part of our plan is working with local transfer stations and East London handling facilities that accept segregated garden waste and recyclables.
 We regularly use transfer stations serving Tower Hamlets and neighbouring boroughs to move materials that cannot be processed on-site — such as bulk soil or contaminated wood — efficiently and in compliance with environmental regulations.
 These partnerships enable us to scale up diversion without increasing our local footprint.

 Our sustainable rubbish gardening area also focuses on reuse and repair.
 We collaborate with community tool libraries and repair cafes to keep broken tools and pots in circulation.
 Small items that cannot be repaired are dismantled and material-sorted so recoverable parts (metal, hard plastics, untreated timber) can be recycled through municipal routes rather than thrown away.